ropensci-archive/roweb2/content/blog/2018-03-13-ode-to-testing.md

 To give you an idea of where I am in my `R` developer germination, I'd just started reading about [testing](http://r-pkgs.had.co.nz/tests.html) when I received an email from [@rOpenSci](https://ropensci.org/) inviting me to review the [`weathercan`](https://github.com/ropensci/weathercan) package.
 Many of us in the `R` community feel like [imposters](https://en.wikipedia.org/wiki/Impostor_syndrome) when it comes to software development.
 In fact, as a statistician, it was a surprise to me when I was recently called a developer.

 In terms of  formal computer science training, I took one subject in first year, with the appropriate [initialism](https://www.quickanddirtytips.com/education/grammar/abbreviations-acronyms-and-initialisms) *OOF*.
 Ostensibly, this was to school me in Object Oriented Fundamentals, but mostly educated me in just how much one person can pontificate about doubles and floats.
-I am almost always befuddled by regexes on the rare occasions I come across them [^1].
+I am almost always befuddled by regexes on the rare occasions I come across them.

 However, through undertaking this review, which began with the revelation that I'm not alone in thinking, ["What if I have absolutely nothing to say other than, yes, this is, in fact a package?!"](https://ropensci.org/blog/2017/08/22/first-package-review/), I have come to see that all `R` users are `R` family (aw).
 No doubt these are well worn cobblestones that I judder my bicycle along.
 Despite this, it felt like a unique journey given my current fascination with testing.